Getting Started

 CardioQ, FMS2000

-To prevent Windows from entering sleep mode while recording data, set the Screen Off and Sleep Mode settings to None in the Settings> System> Power & Sleep tab as shown below.
+To prevent Windows from entering sleep mode while recording data, set the Screen Off and Sleep Mode settings to Never in the Settings> System> Power & Sleep tab as shown below.

 Prevent Automatic Windows Updates